Faith Missionary Baptist Church Inc.

 Faith Church History

-Pastor Washington was called home to glory on July 27, 1996, and in a meeting of the church officiated by the moderator of the Union Missionary Baptist District Association Rev. James Z. Williba in September of 1996, Rev. Theodore R. Williams Jr. was elected as the second pastor of Faith.
-We began our second renovation project, which was set in place by Pastor Washington.
-In December 1997, and marched into the finished sanctuary in May of 1998.
-Because of economic constraints, the board decided to close the child care center in August of 2003.
+Washington was called home to glory on July 27, 1996, and in a meeting of the church officiated by the moderator of the Union Missionary Baptist District Association Rev. James Z. Williba in September of 1996, Rev. Theodore R. Williams Jr. was elected the second pastor of Faith.
+We began our second renovation project, which was set in place by Pastor Washington, in December 1997, and marched into the finished sanctuary in May of 1998.
+Because of economic constraints, the board decided to close the childcare center in August of 2003.
 We have since remodeled the area where the child care center was, adding a library, additional dining, and a classroom area.

-After many changes in the musical staff, Faith was blessed when one of the young men that grew up in the church Bro.
-Zane Porter came to Pastor Williams and asked if the band he played with could play for the church, this was a blessing that we knew could only have come to pass with the help of God.
+After many changes in the musical staff, Faith was blessed when one of the young men who grew up in the church Bro.
+Zane Porter came to Pastor Williams and asked if the band, he played with could play for the church, this was a blessing that we knew could only have come to pass with the help of God.
 We now have a full band which includes a keyboard player, and lead guitar player, a bass guitar player and a drummer.
-Through the years some of the faces have changed, but the band is still together and we have added a youth drummer for the children’s choir.
+Through the years some of the faces have changed, but the band is still together.

 In 2009 we were vandalized and four air conditioners were stolen from our roof and another one beyond repair, but God had already put the right people in the church to cover this event.
 Rev. John Hope had come and joined the church bringing with him is knowledge of heating and air conditioning.
-After reporting the matter to our insurance company and receiving the monies to replace the units we got five new units along with iron cages to protect them from theft.
-We also upgraded our security system to arm the units on the roof.
+After reporting the matter to our insurance company and receiving the monies to replace the units we got five new units along with iron cages to protect them from theft. .

-We continue to keep God at the forefront of all we do, and in March and April of 2016, we were able to complete the renovation of our kitchen.
+We continue to keep God at the forefront of all we do, and in March and April of 2016, we were able to complete the renovation of our kitchen, and this year 2023 we upgraded the overflow area of the kitchen to be used for our Grill to Glory ministry and clothing storage.
 We have other projects pending, and God has blessed Faith with a group of faithful men and women who are always willing to lend a hand.

 Our membership has around 200 persons on the books, with about half that number in attendance; with the addition of new ministries, we expect even more blessings from God.
 From the time of our beginnings in 1966, the Lord has called to rest many of our faithful members, including not only our organizing pastor Rev. Percy L. Washington and his wife Sis.
 Lula Mae Washington, but also Sis.
 Lue B. Williams, the wife our present pastor Rev. Theodore R. Williams Jr. We thank God for having placed them in our lives for such a time as they were with us.